Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so each parameter is already explained in the input schema.
-The description adds no additional meaning beyond the high-level action, so baseline 3 is appropriate.
+Schema description coverage is 100%, with each parameter having a definition.
+The tool description adds no additional parameter semantics, so baseline 3 is appropriate.
+The schema itself provides detailed enum descriptions and field purposes.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.